leedgitar/resume/myresume.md

 Personal information is excluded and will be furnished upon request.

 ## Summary
-I am passionate full stack developer with 15+ years of experience developing solutions using a combination of Microsoft technologies and other software stacks.
+I am passionate full stack developer with 16+ years of experience developing web, mobile and desktop solutions using a combination of Microsoft technologies and other software stacks.

----

 ## Certifications